AdibaSjd/week-17-regex/README.md

 # week-17-regex

 A regular expression, also known as regex, is a sequence of characters that forms a search pattern used to match and manipulate text.
 It is a powerful tool used in computer science, programming, and text processing to find and extract information from text by defining a specific pattern or set of rules which intern allows to check if a string contains a certain character or phrase.

 ## Summary

-An example of this can be checked with a Hex Value which regular expressions can be matched to.
-Hex values contain numbers and letter, numbers ranging from 0-9, letter from A-F or a-f A representing 10 and ascending through to F which is 15.
-This uses Hexadecimal, the numbering system that’s base is 16.
-Hex systems can be seen throughout color coding where hexadecimals are used to represent color in RGB format (red, green and blue).
-An example of a hex color code is #2c333e which would have to meet the criteria from this regex expression /^#?([a-f0-9]{6}|[a-f0-9]{3})$/.
+Hex values (Hexadecimals) are used throughout color coding where they are used to represent color in RGB format (red, green and blue).
+An example of this is a hexadecimal #2c333e which would have to match the criteria from this regex expression /^#?([a-f0-9]{6}|[a-f0-9]{3})$/.
+Hex values contain numbers and letters, numbers ranging from 0-9, letter from A-F or a-f A representing 10 and ascending through to F which is 15 with the numbering system that’s base is 16.
+This criterion must strictly meet the regular expression outlined each time to be a hexadecimal code.

 ## Table of Contents